just1inmany/CS-230-Group-4/README.md

     1. Robert Herjavec......
     2. Mikko Hyppönen - with one of his quotes being ““Whenever an appliance is described as being smart, it’s vulnerable.”, Mikko is a chief researcher at F- Secure which is a cyber security company.
 What makes us want Mikko as a board member is that he is aware of how smart tech can affect our customers.
 In addition with his experience, he can guide us towards a direction where we can make our products as ethically secure as possible without breaching our consumer’s privacy.
+    3. Jason Johnson is the CEO and co-founder of August, the home automation company behind the August Smart Lock.
+Prior to August, he co-founded mobile security software company AirCover and ebook software startup BookShout!.
+He also previously served as vice president of Dolby Laboratories, vice president of Global IP Solutions and was the co-founder and CEO of InterQuest.
+He would be a great choice because he is really experienced in the home security field and is also a great leader, making his company August really grow in revenue and also as a company.

 Follow the ethics policy.